-It runs for the academic year with four online ‘units’ and four corresponding skills or methods based workshops (two in each of the first two terms).
-We will also run two ‘away days’ and two symposiums.
-The former are one day weekend events focussed on the workplace and skills; the latter are mixed format with some presentations (including from our doctoral researcher members).
+It runs for the academic year with four online ‘units’ and four corresponding skills or methods-based workshops (two in each of the first two terms) and a public lecture.
 The portal will provide continuous networking and learning opportunities throughout the year supported by a dedicated Education Coordinator at each location.
-You can apply to join a summer school at the end of the academic year.
+You can apply to join the summer school at the end of the academic year.

 Is there a rigid structure to IFSTAL or can I do this programme at my own pace?